Tachytaenius/tachy-guns/readme.md

 The Dwarf Fortress version this mod is for is stored near the top of this file and in `core/scripts_modactive/internal/tachy-guns/consts.lua`.

-Prefix every released zip with "tachy-guns-".
+Prefix every released zip with "tachy-guns-[version-using-hyphens]-" and remove readmes from released zips and steam workshop uploads.